Former Police Station, Eaglesfield Street, Maryport, Cumbria CA15 6HG

 Conditions of Sale

-The Conditions of Sale will be deposited at the offices of the auctioneers, William H Brown’s East Anglian Auction Centre, and vendors solicitors seven days prior to sale and the purchaser shall be deemed to have knowledge of same whether inspected or not.
-Any questions relating to them must be raised prior to 11.30am.
-Prospective purchasers are advised to check with the auctioneers, East Anglian Auction Centre, before the sale that the property is neither sold or withdrawn.
-The purchaser will also be deemed to have read and understood the auction conduct notes and Important Notice printed within the sale catalogue.
+The Conditions of Sale will be deposited at the offices of the auctioneers and vendors solicitors seven days prior to sale and the purchaser shall be deemed to have knowledge of same whether inspected or not.
+Any questions relating to them must be raised prior to 12.00noon.
+Prospective purchasers are advised to check with the auctioneers before the sale that the property is neither sold nor withdrawn.

-Whilst William H Brown make every effort to ensure the safety and security of viewers at properties, we have not carried out a detailed Health & Safety inspection of the properties in our auction and cannot therefore guarantee the safety and security of viewers.
+Whilst W H Brown Northern Auction Centre make every effort to ensure the safety and security of viewers at properties, we have not carried out a detailed Health & Safety inspection of properties in our auctions and cannot therefore guarantee the safety and security of viewers.
 Prospective purchasers and bidders attend properties entirely at their own risk.
 Particular care should be taken when accessing cellars, attics, exterior grounds, outbuildings and boundaries.
 All non-conducted inspections of vacant sites should be made in daylight hours only and entry into such sites is entirely at the viewers risk.